AyrtaanSadirov/studentprofile/README.md

 My name is Ayrtaan Sadirov, I am an ethnic Uyghur and an Australian Citizen.
 I can speak English fluently and Uyghur semi-fluently and I enjoy playing basketball and some video games.

-You can use the [editor on GitHub](https://github.com/AyrtaanSadirov/studentprofile/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Interest in I.T
 My main interests in I.T would have to do with Cyber-security and Machine-learning.
 I am very interested in becoming a white-hat hacker, which is a hacker that is hired by companies to test their security by attempting to breach them.
 I’ve always had a vague interest in I.T, but they have recently become more specific and clear.